OpenPegasus/OpenPegasusDocker/README.md

 sudo docker run -it --rm -v /home/<username>/.ssh:/root/.ssh -v /var/run/docker.sock:/var/run/docker.sock smi-build:tag "make build"
 ```

+Adding /bin/bash at the end of the command causes the server to start at the bash
+console interface rather than automatically executing make build.

 The container will terminate though after it finishes executing the specified command.

 To only build, test and create the server image run these commands in build image bash shell.